idaholab/hpcswtest/README.md

 -----------------------
 HPCSWTEST_QUEUE - Define job scheduling queue to use.

-HPCSWTEST_BASE_DIR - Directory location of default json file defining the tests to run (hpcswtest.json_def)
+HPCSWTEST_BASE_DIR - Directory location of default json file defining the tests to run (hpcswtest.json_def) (If hpcswtest.json is contained in your current working directory then this environmental variable will be ignored and hpcswtest.json will be used to define what tests to run.)

 Testing Procedure